AI washing: What is it and why you should worry – DW – 07/30/2024

 First of all, real AI innovation can get buried under all the hype, making it hard to spot real breakthroughs.
 Secondly, it makes people skeptical about AI claims, so they stop trusting the technology altogether.

-Christoph Lütge from the Munich-based Institute for Ethics in Artificial Intelligence, says since the term AI is used in very different ways, there are so many concepts which make it easier for companies to hype it up.
+Christoph Lütge, from the Munich-based Institute for Ethics in Artificial Intelligence, says that since the term AI is used in very different ways, there are so many concepts which make it easier for companies to hype it up.

 "The challenge is that it's hard to deal with AI from a legal perspective because the term is too vague.
 From an ethical point of view, it can work.
 It's good to have an expert who comes in and guides regulatory bodies and civil society from an ethical point of view," he told DW.